brown-ccv/ccv-website-hugo/README.md

 #### CCV Bot - Calendar and Oscar/Stronghold Account Request.

 > [CCV's Calendar](https://calendar.google.com/calendar/b/2?cid=Y2N2LWJvdEBicm93bi5lZHU)
+> We also have an Events@brown calendar. https://event.brown.edu/ccv
 ##### Events
 To add events to the website, simply invite `ccv-bot@brown.edu` to your event.
 Make sure to set a location, have a displayable name, and a nice typo-free, short description.
 The Bot needs to accept the invitation before it can be displayed on the website.